sigmie/docs.sigmie.com/src/pages/docs/indices.md

 #### Text

-In our JSON example from above, we have the `name` field that we map as **text** to let Sigmie know to analyze it.
+In our JSON example from above, we have the `name` field that we map as **text** in order to analyze it.

 ```json
 {